 Sustainability is important not just for the planet but also for business.
 As one of the largest global data center providers in the world, we feel a real sense of urgency to take our impact seriously.
 As this is a real responsibility, we have signed up to a number of goals and initiatives to ensure driving necessary change is at the top of our agenda.
 The highest profile of these has been becoming a Business Avenger for the UN Sustainable Development Goal 11: sustainable cities and communities.
 This makes our commitment clear, as we proactively and urgently look for ways to reduce our environmental impact.

-Our global data center teams are a driving force of sustainable change, collaborating and exploring advances across energy supply and consumption and data center design.
-Around the world, NTT data center teams take the necessary steps to increase renewable energy usage and develop innovative solutions that will enable more sustainable practices across our own and client-operated sites.
-Through commitment, drive and technology, there’s potential to improve IT load efficiencies within a data center and ensure equipment is working smarter, not harder, fitted with the latest technology to perform more efficiently per wattage.
+For more than 20 years, our global data center teams have been a driving force of sustainable change, collaborating and exploring advances across energy supply and consumption, and data center building design.
+Around the world, NTT data center teams take measures to develop innovative solutions and have options for renewable energy sources that will enable more sustainable practices across our own and client-operated sites.
+There’s especially potential to improve IT load efficiencies within a data center and ensure equipment is working smarter, not harder, fitted with the latest technology to perform more efficiently per wattage.

 Overcoming the challenges of operating in a tropical climate and requiring critical cooling, our data center in Singapore was the first facility to exceed its design PUE goal and leads the industry in-country with the lowest rating of 1.5, where the average data center is 2.07.
 In Malaysia, the team must also consider the region's geographical nuances, designing facilities on high ground, away from natural disaster risk areas beyond implementing sustainable practices.
 Double layer capacity walls and roof and an efficient cooling system to manage thermal levels and humidity are critical.